 Close runners up are from SpaceSaver and their bags do exactly what they say on the tin.
 They’re very durable, can be reused over and over again and do come with a handheld travel pump so deflation is a breeze.

-In fact, the only difference between the two is that Spedalon offer a lifetime guarantee with their products.
+In fact, the only difference between the two is that Spedalon offers a lifetime guarantee with their products.
 SpaceSaver might do, but we couldn’t find it.

 SpaceSaver vacuum bags are available on amazon: SpaceSaver Vacuum Storage Bags

 The Downside To Vacuum Bags For Storing Fabrics

 Sucking every ounce out of air out of that bag might be a bad idea depending on the types of fabrics stored in it.
 Some fabrics fare better than others but for silks, suits and delicate items, it’s always best to leave just a little breathing space in there.